 Start by prioritizing debts that impact your housing, transportation, and communication.
 These debts are essential to your daily life and should be your top priority.

-Consider consolidating your debts into one monthly payment.
-This can help simplify your finances and make it easier to stay on top of your debt.
+Consider consolidating your debts into one monthly payment, simplifying your finances and making it easier to stay on top of your debt.

 Stay in communication with your creditors.
 They may be able to work with you to create a payment plan that fits your budget.

 Seek out financial assistance programs.
-Some government and nonprofit organizations offer assistance to people who have lost their job.
+Some government and nonprofit organizations assist people who have lost their jobs.

-Managing your debt after being laid off may mean making some sacrifices in other areas of your budget, calling your creditors, but it’s important to continue managing it.
+Managing your debt after being laid off may mean making sacrifices in other areas of your budget and calling your creditors, but it’s important to continue managing it.

 Find ways to make money in between jobs

-Finding alternative income streams may be especially important if your severance package was short and your emergency fund too small.
+Finding alternative income streams may be especially important if your severance package is short and your emergency fund is too small.

 Talk to a financial advisor or money coach

-If you’re not sure where to start with managing your new financial situation, talking to a financial advisor or money coach can help you make a plan that’s right for you.
+If you’re unsure how to start managing your new financial situation, talking to a financial advisor or money coach can help you assemble the right plan.
 They can also help you make sense of your options and make the best decisions for your financial future.